Stephen Handy – Pastor

 Dana Pride – Organist

-Dana’s life as a church organist began at the age of 14 when she assumed the duties at her hometown Episcopal church in Lead, South Dakota.
-Since then she has followed several paths but all related to education or music.
-A graduate of Stanford University, she has been an elementary school teacher, a public school activist, and an award winning education writer, but her passion for music would always re-direct her life if she was off the music path for very long.
-Prior to becoming the organist at McKendree, she served for 12 years as the organist at St. Philip’s Episcopal church in Donelson.
-She had supposedly retired when she happened to serve as a substitute organist at McKendree one Sunday in 2015 and was immediately drawn to the diversity and the spirit that guides this place.
-She has truly felt blessed to be here since.
-Dana is married to Richard Pride, a retired Vanderbilt political science professor, and the two have three married children and six grandchildren.
+My life as a church organist began at the age of 14 when I assumed the duties at my hometown Episcopal church in Lead, South Dakota.
+Since then I have followed several paths but all related to education or music.
+I graduated from Stanford University, and have been an elementary school teacher, a public school activist, and an award winning education writer, but my passion for music would always re-direct my life if I was off the music path for very long.
+Prior to becoming the organist at McKendree, I served for 12 years as the organist at St. Philip’s Episcopal church.
+I had supposedly retired when I happened to serve as a substitute organist at McKendree one Sunday in 2015 and was immediately drawn to the diversity and the spirit that guides this place.
+I have truly felt blessed to be here since.
+I am married to Richard Pride, a retired Vanderbilt political science professor, and the two have three married children and six grandchildren.

 Cindy Ligon – DayCare Director